-- What is meant by 'conservation of energy'? - 8 Explain why heating a material does not increase only the thermal energy store of the material. - When sound transfers energy from the store in a vibrating cymbal to your eardrums, the decrease in the kinetic energy of your eardrums.
+- What is meant by 'conservation of energy'? - 8 Explain why some energy is often wasted as thermal energy or sound. - When sound transfers energy from the store in a vibrating cymbal to your eardrums, the decrease in the kinetic energy of your eardrums does not equal the increase in the kinetic energy store of your eardrums.
 Suggest how some of the energy is wasted. - An electric car is 85% efficient.
 The electricity for the car is supplied by a coal power station with an efficiency of 35%.
 Determine how much energy is needed from the chemical energy store of the coal for the car to provide 100 J of useful energy.